amckinney/backend-dev/docs/08-assignment.md

-Your first task is to create a program in the `cmd/dot` directory that loads Go packages into an `*types.Package` and prints out each of the loaded package names. the If your program fails to parse any of the packages, it should return a non-zero exit code.
+Your first task is to create a program in the `cmd/dot` directory that loads Go packages into an `*types.Package` and prints out each of the loaded package names.
+If your program fails to parse any of the packages, it should return a non-zero exit code.

 Example use of this program is shown below: